About Half Good (40-60%, incl x % of this song, y % of that):

 Spent most of my most recent lunch breaks w Oh My Goodness, by Donnie Fritts, mostly known as a songwriter and Kristofferson's long-time keyboard player (saw him with KK in Pat Garrett and Billy The Kid, so yeah goes back pretty far).
 Not a good place to soak up the good vocal influences, so maybe that's why it took me a few tracks to get into this.
 Not that he sounds like his boss, but at times just a bit like a sub-Levon, sub-Bobby Charles, even---he knows how to phrase, but thin pipes can make him a little bit too Mr. Pitiful.
 Still, musical smarts win out, and he gets aboard the studio bus, which never seems crowded, despite having members of the Swampers, Alabama Shakes, St. Paul And The Broken Bones, John Paul White, even John Prine at one point.
 It's actually an intimate, mostly late night, sometimes slightly surreal setting, with Spooner Oldham's (and maybe Fritts', and even Will Oldham's) elegant keys, especially, suggesting early Randy Newman (or, you know, vice versa; Spooner's been around a long time too).
 "Lay It Down" is even a Sir Doug-worthy, anguished call (to self and other) for no-bullshit face-to-face.
 "Choo Choo Train" could even be a Newman---or Loaded-era VU---track.
 I think.
 It is a down home geezer album, but rec to those who like any of the musical associations mentioned, without being dependent on them.

 Whitney Rose, Heartbreaker of the Year: along with Lindi Ortega's, it's rec to those pining for the late great Amy Farris, also for Roy Orbison and the better David Lynch movies.
-Cool intensity, no spookier than true romance, and not too reliant on atmosphere: some architecture in there (love the mini-bridge of "Only Just A Dream," also the guitars there and elsewhere, reg'lar and steel, hovering, prowling, serenading, warning, also various uses of drums and, occasionally, keys, organ and piano (the latter somewhut Floyd Crameresque on the rocks in "The Last Party, " but it's not a lift of his "Last Date").
+Cool intensity, no spookier than true romance, and not too reliant on atmosphere (ghosts of Senior Prom, as anyone might have): some architecture in there (love the mini-bridge of "Only Just A Dream," also the guitars there and elsewhere, reg'lar and steel, hovering, prowling, serenading, warning, also various uses of drums and, occasionally, keys, organ and piano (the latter somewhut Floyd Crameresque on the rocks in "The Last Party, " but it's not a lift of his "Last Date").
 "Be My Baby" is an on-the-nose choice in this context, but it works, esp. with producer Raul Malo's non-showboat, non-wallflower vocal turn.

 Thomas Rhett, Tangled Up: Really like the horns x beats behind his swaggering presentation of "South Side," the suggestions of Van Morrison (maybe "Crazy Love" in particular, but not too close) in the guitar etc. of "Die A Happy Man," the Pink ("Get This Party Started") in "Vacation," the cold bones country in "The Day You Stop Lookin' Back," also there in (but getting warmed up by)"Playing With Fire," the duet with Jordan Sparks, the modern sounds all around but never oversold, although lyrics of "I Listen To The Radio," have the r. telling him things he never ever thought of before, like he should go and kiss that girl.